bluntwizard/steam_deck_dub_edition/docs/components/README.md

 # Components Documentation

-This directory contains documentation for the components used in the Steam Deck DUB Edition project.
+This directory contains documentation for the components used in the Grimoire project.

 ## Contents